-Our first method does a number of iterations between communications.
-This number is determined by the precision $\delta$ or by $T$.
-The next method is also sharpened on the alternation of local iterations and communications, but it makes they more evenly.
-Our method is similar to the randomized locale methods (for example, like the method from \cite{hanzely2020federated}), but it uses not only importance sampling, but also implicit variance reduction technique \cite{alacaoglu2021stochastic}.
+Our first two methods make several iterations between communications when $\lambda$ is small (or vice versa, for big $\lambda$ make some communications between one local iteration).
+The following method (\Cref{alg_sum}) is also sharpened on the alternation of local iterations and communications, but it makes them more evenly.
+Our method is similar to the randomized local methods (for example, as the method from \cite{hanzely2020federated}), but it uses not only importance sampling, but also implicit variance reduction technique \cite{alacaoglu2021stochastic}.

-Let us briefly explain why this method is local and how often we need to communicate.
-The algorithm uses an additional sequence of points $U_x$ and $U_y$.
-At these points, we need to compute the gradients of functions and $f$ and $\varphi$ (see lines 3, 4, 7 and 8), for this we need to make communication.
-Fortunately, point $U_x$, $U_y$ needs to be updated not at every iteration, but once in $1 / p$ iterations (in average).
-Also, the call of communications can be carried out by choosing on lines 5 and 6.
-With probability $p$ we make communication, otherwise we do a local step.
-It turns out that in this case, on average, communication occurs once every $1 / p$ iterations.
-It turns out that, in general, we can assume that communications occur with a frequency of $1 / p$.
-In other cases, we make updates using only local information or information from previous communications.

-The following theorem gives an estimate for the convergence of Algorithm 2 (in expectation):
+The following theorem states the convergence rate of \Cref{alg_sum}.

-\begin{theorem} Let we use Algorithm \ref{alg_vreg} for solving \eqref{PF} with convex-concave and $L$ -smooth local functions $f_m$.
-Then one can choose a constant step $\gamma$, probability $p$, so that we need (in average)